 While the primary duties of the ProRanger graduates are protecting people and property, ProRanger Philadelphia interns do not have to be criminal justice majors, and students from any academic major or background may apply.
 More importantly, a ProRanger candidate will have an aptitude for working with people with diverse backgrounds, have an interest in the outdoors, history and the environment, and have a high standard of ethical behavior.

 After successfully graduating from Temple University and meeting all program requirements and program standards, ProRangers are eligible for non-competitive conversion to a position as a law enforcement ranger within the National Park Service.

 Students must apply for positions and be selected under the applicable hiring authority.
 There is no guarantee that a position will be obtained.
-It is, however, important to note that all previous students who have successfully completed Temple’s program have obtained employment within the National Park Service.
+It is, however, important to note that all previous students who have successfully completed Temple’s program have been offered employment within the National Park Service.

 Selected ProRangers will become part of an experiential learning cohort of 12 to 20 trainees.

 Complete the Certificate in National Park Service Management, a six-course (15 credit) academic certificate program with a program GPA of 2.75, as part of a Temple University bachelor's degree (with a cumulative GPA of 2.75).

 Attend Temple University's Park Ranger Law Enforcement Academy, located at the Ambler Campus.